LEADERSHIP COACHING / EXECUTIVE COACHING

-Effective Leaders Build Positive Relationships
+Effective Leaders Build Positive Relationships and Climate

 Are you focused on People or Performance?
 Are your leadership goals relationship or task focused or both?
 Research shows that effective leaders demonstrate a balance between people (relationship) and performance (task) outcomes.
 At Eden Park, we believe if you get the people part right, then the performance part often takes care of itself.
 Leadership is also about environment and climate.
 Effective leaders create an environment where people can do their best work.

 At Eden Park, we provide leadership coaching (or executive coaching) to people who want to be more effective leaders.
 Our clients may be formal or informal leaders – they may be aspiring leaders.
 We believe that anyone can be a leader.